Best FFP Scope: Top First Focal Plane Scopes

 The Monstrum Tactical G2 scope on an AR

 The scope offers 6-24×50 magnification, which is more than enough for most shooters.
-Our testers came in a little skeptical of the scope due to its low price but found the glass, reticle, and turrets to all be of high quality for the price.
+I was a little skeptical of the scope due to its low price but I found the glass, reticle, and turrets to all be of high quality for the price.

-There is some slack in the turrets adjustment, which isn’t great, but it is to be expected at this price point.
+There is some slack in the turret adjustment, which isn’t great, but it is to be expected at this price point.

 Eye relief on this scope is also quite good at 4.5 inches.
 The illumination on this scope is both in red and green and there are multiple brightness intensities.